Relation to Dreamlike

 <aside> đź’ˇ

-This was previously a dedicated motivation and is now rolled into Surreal.
+Surreal juxtaposition was previously a dedicated motivation and is now rolled into Surreal, since I’m starting to suspect that all forms of surrealism involve juxtaposition.

 </aside>